 The superiors General since the unification of our Congregation are as follows:

 |Rev. Mother Maurus (1970 – 1980)||Rev. Mother Romuald (1980 – 1986),|

 |Rev. Mother Celerena (1986 – 1991)||Rev. Mother Henry Suso (1991 – 1997),|

 |Rev. Mother Marianna (1997 – 2003)||Rev. Mother Ceelia (2004 – 2009),|

 |Rev. Mother Sinclare (2009 – 2015)||Rev. Mother Ann Joseph (2015 -…|

 Saintly flowers of FCC

 FCC is blessed with two great personalities.
-St. Alphonsa who was canonized on 12th October 2008, the first woman Saint of India and Venerable Rani Maria who is at the threshold of beatification are the heavenly blossoms of Franciscan Clarist Congregation.
+St. Alphonsa who was canonized on 12th October 2008, the first woman Saint of India and Sr. Rani Maria who was raised to the status of Blessed on 4th November 2017 are the heavenly blossoms of Franciscan Clarist Congregation.